MARKH0R/Build_with_AI/README.md

     GOOGLE_API_KEY = your API key

- 5- After that Run your code and have a chat with it.
+ 5- Run your code and have a chat with it in your terminal.